propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.57 =
+* Corrected issue with property owner address not saving when adding appraisal
+* Added Turkey to list of supported countries
+* Optimisation to scheduled task that updates overseas properties prices/currencies
+* Improved support for PHP 7.4
+* Removed deprecated like_escape() function
+* Fixed a few undefined variable errors appearing in logs
+* Declared compatibility for WordPress 5.4

 = 1.4.56 =
 * Added new 'Property Marketing Statistics' area to property edit screen under 'Marketing' tab showing number of website hits with date range search.
 In future this could also hold number of impressions in search results, brochure download, enquiries and more.